The GE vertex transform pipeline

 The GE implements something pretty similar to a standard T&L fixed function pipeline from early PC GPUs, but with some differences and additions.

-I'm going to gloss over the actual transform and lighting details for now and focus on the surrounding parts, which matter for my upcoming re-implementation of this functionality in PPSSPP.
+I'm going to gloss over the actual transform and lighting details for now and focus on the surrounding parts, which matter for my work-in-progress re-implementation of this functionality in PPSSPP.

 Vertex formats have a bit, "through mode", which if set, skips the entire T&L pipeline, sending coordinates directly to the rasterizer.

 • X and Y of float position vertex coordinates multiplied by 16, then converted back to integer.
-Floating point Z is cast to integer.
+If Z is floating point, it's simply cast to integer.

 • X and Y of integer coordinates are simply multiplied by 16.